NatRavenhill/AdequacyPCF/README.md

 * Domains -> Domain Theoretic notes and proofs from first two weeks
 * Operational Semantics -> Operational Semantics of language and type safety proofs
 * Denotational Semantics -> Denotational Semantics of language and type safety proofs
+* Inspection -> Contains sides and explanation for Project Inspection